MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

 Materialize allows you to work with streaming data from multiple external sources using nothing but standard SQL.
 You write arbitrarily complex queries; Materialize takes care of maintaining the results automatically up to date with very low latency.

 We'll start with some sample real-time data from a [PubNub stream](https://www.pubnub.com/developers/realtime-data-streams/) receiving the latest market orders for a given marketplace.

-We're working on ways for you to create dataflows inside the Cloud interface, but for now, you'll be working in the Terminal where you're connected to Materialize.

 1. Let's create a [PubNub source](/sql/create-source/json-pubnub/#pubnub-source-details) that connects to the market orders channel with a subscribe key: